FahadShaik/NodeJS-Basics/ReadMe.md

 3rd party modules:

 1. explored Bcrypt module which takes the input from any and encrypts or changes the sensitive data in a non readable format with a technique known as hashing.

+Episode 3:
+-> Creation of server

+Http Module

+1. We create a server using the http module method create server(refer code in Http module folder)
+2. We need to listen the hosted server on a path or address.